Patrick Ewing, back in March Madness, has a message for his doubters

 Once a Hoya

-Georgetown was the only place to acknowledge that grind from one of its own, and it was the only school Ewing would’ve considered.
-Thompson convinced Ewing that the NBA had spent too long overlooking him and that he needed to go to the place — a school he loved — willing to give him what he desired.
+Georgetown was the only place to acknowledge that grind from one of its own, and it was the only school Ewing would have considered.
+Thompson convinced Ewing that the NBA had spent too long overlooking him and that he needed to go to the place — a place he loved — willing to give him what he desired.

 “He embodies the fabric of the history of Georgetown basketball,” Mourning said.
 “When people identify with Georgetown basketball, he is the first name that people think of.”